nostack-dev/minitemplate/README.md

 </html>
 ```

 ## Custom Theming

-The project now includes a **Theme Controller** (`themecontrollerComponent.html`) that allows users to change the theme dynamically via a dropdown.
+The project includes a **Theme Controller** (`themecontrollerComponent.html`) that allows users to change the theme dynamically via a dropdown.
 Themes like "light," "dark," "cupcake," "cyberpunk," and many more are available.
-To update the theme:

-1. The  `themecontrollerComponent` is used to switch between themes, local storage is used to store the selection.
+1. The `themecontrollerComponent` is used to switch between themes; local storage is used to store the selection.
-2. The selected theme will be applied immediately to the page by updating the `data-theme` attribute.
+2. The selected theme is applied immediately to the page by updating the `data-theme` attribute.

-The available themes include but are not limited to:
+Available themes include but are not limited to:

 - light
 - dark